walker-heart/EarningsEdgeDetection/README.md

 cd EarningsEdgeDetection/cli_scanner
 ```

-2. Create and activate a virtual environment (recommended):
+2. Create and activate a virtual environment (not required, I personally don't but generally it is recommended):
 ```bash
 python -m venv venv
 source venv/bin/activate  # On Windows: venv\Scripts\activate